 This post may contain affiliate links.
 Please read our disclosure policy.

 Transform a simple potato into a rich, creamy side dish with this single serve Mashed Potatoes recipe.
 Made with a combination of milk and cream, these mashed potatoes are perfectly smooth, flavorful, and wonderfully satisfying.
-This recipe is perfect for one or two people to enjoy and makes an excellent addition to any meal.

 A closeup of a bowl of mashed potatoes topped with parsley.